ninakali/flourish-pc/src/glossary.md

 #### Computer
 A device (a tool) that can follow a set of instructions to perform complex calculations on numbers or encoded information.

+### CPU
+Also see: _ALU_, _register_
+Central Processing Unit, the heart of a computer.
+Usually consists of an ALU, command decoder and a set of registers.
+Most commonly, implemented as a single chip, but does not have to be.

 # D
 #### Digital
 Also see: _code_
 1. A representation of anything when encoded in numbers.
 E.g., a text can be encoded with digits representing the index number of the letters.
 In this code, "Hello" is "8 5 12 12 15".
 2. Related to a numerical representation of anything.
 E.g., digital photography - photography that uses numerical representations of photographs)

+#### DIP
+Also see: _SMD_
+"Dual in-line package", a common package for chips, with two lines of pins on the sides of the chip, that can be mounted to the board using through-holes or sockets.
+Due to fairly large distance between pins (2.54mm), it is the easiest type of chips to work with as a hobbyist.

 #### Driver
 A computer program that tells your computer how to communicate with a specific connected device.